-The Wheeling Island Casino also possesses a permit, however, its remote location makes news about its current operations scarce and non-specific.
+The Wheeling Island Casino also possesses a sports betting permit, however, its remote location makes news about its current operations scarce and non-specific.
 The Wheeling Island Sportsbook is open and taking bets onn-propert, however the Wheeling Island sports betting app is not yet available to the people of West Virginia.

 Mountaineer Casino is the only casino in the state that doesn’t seem to have obtained a license to provide sports betting services.
 Rumors have surfaced that the management is looking in the direction of forming a new business partnership and hopefully, this could lead to a speedy and profitable turn of events for the casino’s anticipated introduction to the industry of live sports betting.

 The Professional and Amateur Sports Protection Act (more commonly known asPASPA) bans sports betting across the U.S., with the state of Nevada being exempt.
 Essentially, there are 4 parts to this act: